Prism

 At it's core, prism renders everything via raytracing!
 There is no rasterizing done, no vertex shaders, no fragment shaders, just compute shaders!

-If you don't know how raytracing works, each pixel is passed into a compute shader, used to create a ray with a position and direction, and then traced by intersecting with the defined geometry to determine if it was hit or not.
+If you don't know how raytracing works, each pixel is a position projected from the camera that is then passed into a compute shader, used to create a ray with a position and direction, and then traced by intersecting with the defined geometry to determine if it was hit or not.
 It's that simple!
 With each "hit" pixel, we can then use the calculated distance to the intersection as well as the direction of the normal to then do some basic lighting and view our geometry.

 From NVIDIA